uviclibraries/genai-notebooklm/4-nblm-summarize-survey-text.md

 4. Upload the two documents you downloaded by clicking on the blue **choose file** link in the middle of the page.
 You'll need to either select the two documents, and add them together, or do as the video below shows and add them individually:<br>
 <img src="images/nblm-add-surveys3.gif" style="width:800px;padding:10px;border: 1px solid #555;" alt="Add Survey Documents"><br>
 5. Good job!
 You're now ready to explore ways to summarize the survey responses!
+{: .step}

-## Initial Exploration of Survey Question 1 Responses
+Step 2 - Initial Exploration of Survey Question 1 Responses {: .label .label-step}

 1. Let's limit our first summary to Survey Question 1 Responses:
    - De-select **survey-question-2.pdf** file by clicking on the checkbox on the right of the file name.<br>
    <img src="images/nblm-deselect-q-2.png" style="width:250px;padding:20px;border: 1px solid #555;" alt="NotebookLM Create new button"><br>